openclarity/vmclarity/rfc/change-asset-findings-relationships.md

       properties:
         id:
           type: string
-        summary: # replaces `asset` property
-          $ref: '#/components/schemas/FindingSummary'
-        foundBy: # represents the latest scan that discovered this finding
-          $ref: '#/components/schemas/AssetScanRelationship'
-        foundOn: # represents the latest time this finding was discovered on
+        revision: # added in case some of the non-unique identifiers are updated
+          type: integer
+        firstSeen:
-          description: When this finding was discovered by a scan
+          description: When this finding was first discovered by a scan
           type: string
           format: date-time
-        invalidatedOn:
+        lastSeen:
-          description: When this finding was invalidated by a newer scan
+          description: When this finding was last discovered by a scan
           type: string
           format: date-time
+        lastSeenBy:
+          # represents the last scan that discovered this finding
+          # TODO(ramizpolic): maybe ScanRelationship could be used instead to avoid unnecessary object updates
+          $ref: '#/components/schemas/AssetScanRelationship'
+        assetsCount:
+          description: Total number of assets that contain this finding
+          type: integer
+        # invalidatedOn: # removes property and uses `assetsCount > 0` check for validity
+        #  description: When this finding was invalidated by a newer scan
+        #  type: string
+        #  format: date-time
         findingInfo:
           anyOf:
             - $ref: '#/components/schemas/PackageFindingInfo'